Equilevel algebras: Classification of equilevel algebras of codimension two in . Cell structure on .

-We divide the equilevel subalgebras of $C^\infty(S^1, {\mathbb R})$ into two types: those algebras whose supports do not contain or do contain the distinguished point $\bullet = \{0, 2\pi\}\in S^1 \equiv [0,2\pi]/(0 \cup 2\pi)$.
-We will describe 14 families of such algebras of codimension 2 and 130 families of algebras of codimension 3 of either of these two types.
-All these families are diffeomorphic to open balls of certain dimensions and define the structures of $CW$-complexes on the spaces $\overline{CD}_2(S^1)$ and $\overline{CD}_3(S^1)$.
-The algebras which are moved to each other by an orientation preserving diffeomorphism of $S^1$ taking the distinguished point to itself belong to the same cell, so the points of their supports are among the parameters of these cells.
-Moreover, the uniform (in a sense) algebras with the same support also lie in the same cell, and their moduli make the remaining part of the parameters of the cells.
+We divide the equilevel subalgebras of $C^\infty(S^1, {\mathbb R})$ into two types: those algebras whose supports do not contain or do contain the distinguished point $\bullet = \{0, 2\pi\}\in S^1$.
+We will describe 14 families of such algebras of codimension two of either of these two types.
+These families are all diffeomorphic to open balls of certain dimensions and define the structure of a $CW$-complex on the space $\overline{CD}_2(S^1)$.
+Algebras that can be obtained from each other by orientation-preserving diffeomorphisms $(S^1, \bullet) \to (S^1, \bullet)$ belong to the same cell.
+Thus, the points of their supports that differ from $\bullet$ are among the parameters of these cells.
+Moreover, uniform (in a sense) algebras with the same support also lie in the same cell, and their moduli make the remaining part of the parameters of the cells.

-To each cell of the first type (consisting of algebras, whose supports do not contain the point $\bullet$) a cell of the second type is related: its elements are the algebras obtained from the former algebras by shifting the argument space $S^1$ along its orientation until the support points with the largest value of the coordinate come to the distinguished point $\bullet$.
-Obviously, the dimension of the resulting cell is one less than that of the initial cell.
+Each cell of the first type (consisting of algebras, whose supports do not contain the point $\bullet$) is related to a cell of the second type: the elements of the latter cell are the algebras obtained from the former algebras by shifting the argument space $S^1$ along its orientation until the support point with the largest value of the coordinate comes to the distinguished point $\bullet$.
+The dimension of the resulting cell is one less than that of the initial cell.